 The price of second hand diesels has already plummeted so I decided to hold and wait to see what the deal is.
 Like many diesel owners in the area, I got a letter from the city telling me that my diesel car is banned from the ‘Umwelt Zone’ (environmental zone) in Frankfurt.
 (This also goes for smaller satellite towns like Bad Homburg).
 Essentially, this region is formed by the triangle made around Frankfurt by the A3, the A5 and the A661.
 So everywhere in Frankfurt…

 From 1st Feb, any diesels category Euro 4 or below are banned, and from 1st Sep Euro 5 is also banned.
 If you aren’t sure what your category is, here is how to find out.
-Or just look at the number in the green circle on your windscreen.
+Or just look at the number in the little green car registration document that proves ownership.

 Although the city aren’t ready just yet with the full range of checks to enforce the y do know your home address and the car that is registered there.
 So if you live inside the ban, there isn’t much hiding.
 Fines haven’t been fixed yet but levels for other cities vary between €20-80 per infringement.
 If they think that you are intentionally breaking rules, this could double.

 Full info on what is happening is in this article from Hessenschau (German only).
 If you need to upgrade your car, there are government subsidies and some dealerships also offer incentives although some, like Audi, were only until end of last year.
 I recommend going to some car dealerships and getting your car valued before deciding where and how to sell.

 So bearing this happy news in mind, I decided to talk people at my local official Audi dealership.
 After all, they kind of mis-sold me the car so at least I can expect a little sympathy, contrition or at the very least useful advice… I know, what was I thinking?